ngathan/DataMiningS2020/Week3/Getting_started.md

-## Set up R and R studio on your computer
+## Install R and R studio on your computer

+# For Mac User